Ggjorven/Obsidian/BUILDING.md

     1. Navigate to the root of the directory
     2. Open the Obsidian.sln file
     3. Start building in your desired configuration
-    4. Build files can be in the bin/%Config%-windows/Sandbox/ folder.
+    4. Build files can be in the bin/%Config%-windows/Main/ folder.
-    5. (Optional) Open a terminal and run the Sandbox project:
+    5. (Optional) Open a terminal and run the Main project:

         ```sh
-        ./Sandbox.exe
+        ./Main.exe
         ```

 - MinGW Make: